hllwwwrld/Booker/README.md

 # Booker
 Telegram bot.
-Allow to use raw text as a book with pagination, bookmarks etc
+Allows to use raw text as a book with pagination, bookmarks etc